This API gathers information about an access token.

 WWW-Authenticate header.

-When the value of action is OK, it means that the access token which the client application
+The following is an example response which complies with RFC 6750.action is OK, it means that the access token which the client application

 presented is valid (= exists and has not expired).